techidaily/site-games-able/source/_posts/digital-arcade-showdown-ps5-vs-affordable-gaming-unit.md

  \*\* The PS5's GPU might fall somewhat short of these GPUs in terms of raw teraflops and compute units, but remember, the PS5 operates in a more optimized environment, with games developed and tailored specifically for its architecture.
 This enables it to punch above its weight, offering performance and visual fidelity comparable to higher-end PC GPUs.

- While the PS5’s GPU’s closest equivalent could potentially be a slightly toned-down version of the[RX 6700 XT (or Nvidia RTX 3070)](https://www.makeuseof.com/amd-6700xt-nvidia-rtx-3070-best-gpu-under-500/) , the practical, in-game performance could be more aligned with a well-optimized PC running an RX 6800.
+ While the PS5’s GPU’s closest equivalent could potentially be a slightly toned-down version of the [RX 6700 XT (or Nvidia RTX 3070)](https://www.makeuseof.com/amd-6700xt-nvidia-rtx-3070-best-gpu-under-500/) , the practical, in-game performance could be more aligned with a well-optimized PC running an RX 6800.

  With all this information, it remains clear that approximating the PS5’s hardware on a PC will leave you spending hundreds more with less gaming power.
 And, of course, this is well above the $800 mark we set at the intro—and we haven’t even added the cost of accessories.